 Some of my tips?

-Feed your yeast – make sure to add 1 tsp sugar to your yeast and lukewarm water mixture to help move it along, thus “feeding your yeast.”
-When the yeast-water mixture is foamy and bubbling on top you will know its ready,
+Make sure to add 1 tsp sugar to your yeast and lukewarm water mixture to help move it along, thus “feeding your yeast.”
+When the yeast-water mixture is foamy and bubbling on top you will know its ready.

-Don’t add too much flour – it may seem counter-intuitive, but you want to add the least amount of flour as possible into your challah dough in order to achieve the fluffiest result.
-Once your dough has formed into a ball, knead for a few more minutes but don’t add too much flour as you finish mixing.
-The dough may seem not quiet firm enough, but after baked you will be delighted by how light and fluffy it turns out.
+It may seem counterintuitive, but you want to add the least amount of flour possible into your challah dough in order to achieve the fluffiest result.
+Once your dough has formed into a ball, knead for a few more minutes — but don’t add too much flour as you finish mixing.
+The dough may seem not quiet firm enough, but after it bakes you will be delighted by how light and fluffy it turns out.

-, although perhaps a pricey investment since I recommend buying 2, is well worth the upfront cost.
-You know when the bottom of your bread gets slightly burned, but the inside and top is perfect?
-Well a silpat will make sure that doesn’t happen.
+A silpat, although perhaps a pricey investment since I recommend buying two, is well worth the upfront cost.
+You know when the bottom of your bread gets slightly burned but the inside and top is perfect?
+A silpat will make sure that doesn’t happen.
 And you can use it for much more than challah — it’s ideal for cookies as well.